Why your brand should consider Amazon as another opportunity to sell

 I present all of this information to you not to try to convince you to move all your products to Amazon and ditch your website, but rather to consider Amazon as a strategy to fill the gaps of your website can't.
 As a Digital Marketer, I find something very poetic about how unintentionally complementary these methods of selling are - each working to fill the other’s weaknesses.
 So I hope by the end of this, you consider a strategy that allows Amazon to work in conjunction with your website, to encourage brand discoverability, aid international expansion, and essentially just remain competitive in the eCommerce industry.
 After all, marketplace selling is only going in one direction - upwards!

-Reach out to our Reload team today if you have any further questions about setting Amazon up as an additional sales channel for your brand, or if you'd like to find out more about Amazon Ads - we're here to help!
+Reach out to our s360 UK team today if you have any further questions about setting Amazon up as an additional sales channel for your brand, or if you'd like to find out more about Amazon Ads - we're here to help!